Miccra2/mcl/README.md

 # mcl
-mcl is a language that will be selfhsted
+mcl is a language that will be selfhosted